ruizjorgealt/s3-acl-scan/README.md

 - FULL_CONTROL

 #### Amazon S3 Predefined Groups
-The script will also provide permissions regarding the following groups.
+The script will also provide permissions given to the following groups.

 |Group|URI|Description|
 |-----|---|-----------|